skohari/grayscale-theme/docs/aboutus.md

 ## Uruj Kohari, Head of Innovation and Design
-Uruj, specializing in user experience and design thinking, leads the final form of solutions from solution journey perspective.
+Uruj, specializing in user experience and design thinking, owns and leads the product form from a solution journey perspective.

 He is passionate about orthogonality and challenge-based programs.